 But what was the answer of God unto him?
 Verse 4, "I have reserved to Myself seven thousand men who have not bowed the knee to Baal."
 Now that was God's answer.
 Elijah says, "I'm the only one left."
 And Elijah didn't understand the doctrine of the remnant.
 God says, "No, no, I have seven thousand who haven't bowed the knee to Baal."
 There is always a remnant.

-You know, but it wasn't always a running in fear partly, and what it tells us is that we're all just human beings unless we're in the very place of God's power, right?
+You know what it was, a running in fear partly, and what it tells us is that we're all just human beings unless we're in the very place of God's power, right?
 I mean, when he was in the place of God's power, God used him to accomplish mighty things.
 But when he stepped out of that, he was just a normal person.
 He was just like anyone else, just as vulnerable and just as weak.
 And he ran for his life.
 And he was so despondent.
 Because he thought this great victory is going to bring a great revival and this is the start of a turning around of the people.
 I understand the despair of the man.
-He'd poured out his heart, he'd won the greatest spiritual victory of his life time and he expected to see revival and he never saw it.
-He never saw...it's kind of like preaching the sermon that you think is the epitome of all that you could possibly do and nothing really changes.
+He'd poured out his heart, he'd won the greatest spiritual victory of his lifetime and he expected to see revival and he never saw it.
+He never saw...
+It's kind of like preaching the sermon that you think is the epitome of all that you could possibly do and nothing really changes.
 And you run and you don't understand why and you get despondent.

 And so he went a day's journey in verse 4.
-"Came and sat under a Juniper tree," he's way out in the desert...already one day beyond Beer-sheba.
+"Came and sat under a Juniper tree."
+He's way out in the desert, already one day beyond Beersheba.
 "And he requested that he should die."
 He said, "I've had it, it's enough.
 Take my life, just get me out of here."
 Very depressed guy.
-And then he prayed and he actually prayed against his people.
+And then he prayed, and he actually prayed against his people.
 This is an interesting pastoral perspective.
 He prays against his people.
-Go down to verse 10, this is what he said, "I've been very jealous for the Lord God of hosts, for the children of Israel have forsaken Thy covenant, thrown down Thine altars, slain Thine prophets with a sword and I, even I, only am left and they seek my life to take it away."
+Go down to verse 10, this is what he said, "I've been very jealous for the Lord God of Hosts, for the children of Israel have forsaken Thy covenant, thrown down Thine altars, slain Thy prophets with a sword and I, even I, only am left and they seek my life to take it away."
 And this guy is really in despair.
-"Nobody spiritual is left, nobody cares any more, they just murder the prophets, they tear down the altars, they forsake the covenant."
-Verse 14, would you notice, he said, "I have been very jealous for the Lord God of host because the children of Israel have forsaken Thy covenant, thrown down Thine altars, slain Thine prophets with the sword and I, even I, only am left and they seek my life to take it away."
+"Nobody spiritual is left, nobody cares anymore, they just murder the prophets, they tear down the altars, they forsake the covenant."
+Verse 14, would you notice, he said, "I have been very jealous for the Lord God of Hosts because the children of Israel have forsaken Thy covenant, thrown down Thine altars, slain Thy prophets with the sword and I, even I, only am left and they seek my life to take it away."
 Now he's getting repetitious.
 He's repeating himself with passion, with intensity.
 And he prays that God would do something.
 He prays, as it were, against his people who are so apostate, so evil.

 Now the point is simply this.
 Elijah thought he was the only person left in the nation that was true to God.
 And God says not so, there are seven thousand that I will protect because they have not gone into apostasy and idol worship.

 And when Jesus came, the whole nation of Israel was apostate, but He had His remnant.
 And His remnant was John the Baptist and his followers.
 And His remnant was Anna.
-And His remnant was Simeon.
-And those who looked for the redemption of Jerusalem.
+And His remnant was Simeon, and those who looked for the redemption of Jerusalem.
 There was always a remnant.
 And in Paul's time, look at verse 5, "Even so then at this present time there is a remnant, according to the election of grace."
 Even in the time of Paul the whole of Israel hadn't rejected.
 There was a remnant.
-I mean, there were the Apostles.
+I mean, there were the apostles.
 And there was the church at Jerusalem.
-Three thousand people converted at the day of Pentecost, thousands and thousands more in chapters 4 and 5, you're up to 20,000, by the time you get to chapter 8 they fill Jerusalem with their teaching.
+Three thousand people converted at the day of Pentecost, thousands and thousands more in chapters 4 and 5, you're up to twenty thousand, by the time you get to chapter 8 they fill Jerusalem with their teaching.

-And today we could add there is a remnant.
+And today, we could add, there is a remnant.
 There are believing Jews today.
 And in the future there will be a remnant of believing Jews.
 There will be those who reject the activity of Antichrist.
 There will be in the nation Israel believing Jews who will be converted.
-There will be the one hundred and forty-four thousand Jews sealed so that they cannot be killed and sent out as missionaries to reach the world with the gospel during the Tribulation.
+There will be the 144 thousand Jews sealed so that they cannot be killed and sent out as missionaries to reach the world with the gospel during the tribulation.
 There will always be a remnant.
 There always has been a remnant.
 And ultimately, at chapter 11 look at verse 26, finally and ultimately, "All Israel shall be saved."
 Finally and ultimately God's going to save that nation.
 All Israel.
-But until then it's always a...what?...always a remnant, always a remnant, always a remnant.
+But until then it's always a what?
+Always a remnant, always a remnant, always a remnant.

 Back in Romans 3, do I need to remind you of this?
 "Being justified freely by His grace."
 Romans 5:2, "By whom also we have access by faith into this grace in which we stand."
 Chapter 5 verse 20, "Where sin abounded, grace did much more abound."
-Verse 21, "That hath sin hath reigned unto death, even so might grace reign unto righteousness."
+Verse 21: "That as sin hath reigned unto death, even so might grace reign unto righteousness."